AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ## Exercise 2: Complete and deploy Web and Function Apps

-Duration: 30 minutes
+**Duration**: 30 minutes

-Synopsis: We have pre-generated a set of events that include **buy** events.
+**Synopsis**: We have pre-generated a set of events that include **buy** events.
 Based on this information, a **Top Items** recommendation will be made to users that are new to the site.
 You will implement this code in the web application and function applications, then deploy the applications to test the functionality.

 ### Task 1: Implement the Top Items recommendation